-3. Pop-Culture Demonstration of Theory (25 points)
+3. Pop-Culture Demonstration of Theory Submit Study Guide to LiveText; In-Class Activity / 27 points

-For each theory that is discussed in class, one student will provide a supplemental demonstration on that theory.
+For each theory that is discussed in class, one student will provide a supplemental demonstration of that theory.
 Students will be assigned a theory on the first night of class.
-Each student must base their theory demonstration, client conceptualization, and applied activity on a fictional, popculture figure that will be provided on the first night of class.
+Each student must base their theory demonstration, client conceptualization, and applied activity on an assigned fictional, pop-culture figure that will be provided by the instructor.
 The demonstration should not cover what is in the text, but rather supplement with new and/or additional information.
 This is your time to bring the theory to life and be creative!
 Demonstrations, including the activity, should be approximately 30-45 minutes long.
 More information and rubrics will be discussed in class.
-Rubric provided on Blackboard.
+Rubric available on LiveText.